NewFL/EDIBO/README.md

 **nano "README.md"** - to modify text
 **history > history_20200807a.txt** - save all history in txt file (ls -lt command used to make sure .txt has been created)
 (Actions to paste creadet files to github ->
-1) git config --global user.email fjodor.la@gmail.com
+1) git config --global user.email "my email"
 2) git add . - to compile all changed files
 3) git commit -m "20200807_13_30_pirmais_upload_no_cli"
 4) git push origin master)